llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_arc_units_scale_multiple "unit" "scale"

-Command used when the node needs the streams to be rescaled to absolute scaled units and there are multiple units in sequence (See paragraph "Units" of [Tables.md](Tables.md)).
+Command used when the node needs the streams to be rescaled to absolute scaled units and there are multiple units in sequence (See paragraph "Units" of [Units](#Units)).

 ```
     node_arc_units_scale_multiple DPS 360 GAUSS 0.002